 Casper!
 It might be too scary for really little ones, but it’s mostly funny and light.
-My four-year-old loves it, and she doesn’t like scary things.
-Or watch one of its many spin-offs, like Casper Meets Wendy (for all you Hilary Duff fans!).
+You can also watch one of its many spin-offs like Casper Meets Wendy (for all you Hilary Duff fans!).
 The Canterville Ghost and Mostly Ghostly are also other great options.

 WITCH HALLOWEEN PARTY THEME

 You really can't go wrong throwing a witch-themed Halloween party!
 Add in an extra fun element by dressing up as them.

 Get a spoonful of rainbow sherbet and place it in the bottom of a cup.
 Fill the glass with equal parts Sprite and Green Apple Gatorade.
 Finally, top with some gummy worms and maybe a fake eyeball (just make sure that they don't eat them if they're a toy).

 It's such a simple drink to make, but I can promise you that your kids will have so. much. fun. drinking them!
 They may even ask for them after the Halloween season.
 Not that we know from experience or anything… Bonus?
 You'll love them so much, you may even be willing to make them throughout the year. 😉